German Chicken Schnitzel, golden and crispy on the outside, and tender on the inside. It’s ready in about 15 minutes.

 If you don’t have a meat tenderizer, just use a rolling pin to pound the chicken, it should works as well.

 The chicken schnitzel is a great alternative to the good old chicken kiev.
 Do give this recipe a try!

 If you’ve liked my GERMAN CHICKEN SCHNITZEL or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

 - ground black pepper to taste

-Place the chicken breasts on the work surface and bash them with a meat tenderiser.
+Place the chicken breasts on the work surface, cut them in 2 lengthwise, and bash them with a meat tenderiser.
 We need them as flat as possible, the thinner the slices, the better.
 It also reduces the cooking time, as they are perfectly cooked really quickly.
 I used organic chicken breasts, but any good-quality chicken breasts would do.

 Next, we need 2 large plates.
 On one plate we have plain flour, on the other breadcrumbs.

-Beat the egg lightly using a fork, then season with salt, pepper and paprika.
+Beat the egg lightly using a fork, then season with salt and pepper.

 Coat the chicken slices in flour, then dip in the egg mixture and in the end toss them well in breadcrumbs.